Last updated on July 5th, 2022 at 03:10 pm

 Photographers like to wander.
 We hate to rush.
 We wait for things like the “right sunlight.”
-We may come back to a specific vantage point 3 or 4 times at a certain time of day just to get ‘the shot.’
+We may return to a specific vantage point three or four times at a certain time of day to get ‘the shot.’

 This type of vacation approach tends to be boring and downright frustrating for companions who may not understand why we want to do all of that.

-Here he highlights the two basic components of photography — how something is composed within the frame, and how exposure settings enhance the image itself.
+He highlights the two basic components of photography—how something is composed within the frame and how exposure settings enhance the image itself.

-The composition of an image is the easier of the two for me.
-It’s about having a “good eye” and knowing what will visually make a good photograph.
+The composition of an image is the easiest of the two for me.
+It’s about having a good eye and knowing what will visually make a good photograph.
 I can’t remember ever having to learn that.
 It was something I just knew how to do.

 Image exposure for me, however, has not come so easily!

-My growth towards becoming a top photographer means I need to put myself in situations that force me to learn how to adjust for exposure — understand my cameras’ settings and wait — take images on purpose and not just continue my random acts of spinning the exposure wheel approach.
+My growth towards becoming a top photographer means putting myself in situations that force me to learn how to adjust for exposure, understand my cameras’ settings, and wait and take images on purpose, not just continue my random acts of spinning the exposure wheel approach.

 Faust talks about an exercise he learned years ago on how he strengthened his image composition and exposure skills.
 He writes,